steadybit/docs-public/content/use/10-experiments/10-design.md

 ![Create Experiment - Step 1: Define](create-experiment-step1.png)

   2. **Select Target**
-  For selecting the target you want to attack you need first choose the target kind.
+  For selecting the target you want to attack you need to select the target kind first.
   We support various target kinds like e.g. hosts, containers, JVM applications.

-  Our recommended way is to select them by attributes where you can use the [discovery data](../../learn/30-discovery) to specify a query.
+  Our recommended way is to select them by attributes where you can use the [discovery data](../../learn/30-discovery) to specify them with a dynamically evaluated query.
   Since these attributes are discovered by the agents and can change from one moment to the next, it is wise to choose stable attributes.
   Good examples are labels, namespaces or symbolic names - whereas a unique identifier of targets (like the container id) are usually a bad idea.
   When the experiment is due to be executed those attributes are resolved into a concrete set of targets to be attacked.
-  To preview the targets which would be affected if the experiment would be executed right now, click the "show targets" button at the bottom right.
+  You can use the "show targets" button next to the query to evaluate it's effect and preview matching targets.

   As an alternative and more static approach you can also choose from a list based on names.
   For some target types (e.g. application) the target definition is always specified via the list as it is inherent stable.